-1 calculations are based upon the cost of a simple cycle combustion turbine escalated 2 at an annual rate of 2.5%.6 These are prices for supply-side capacity, should 3 capacity be acquired in those years listed, and are not avoided capacity costs despite 4 DEI labelling them as such.
+1 calculations are based upon the cost of a simple cycle combustion turbine escalated 2 at an annual rate of 2.5%.
+6 These are prices for supply-side capacity, should 3 capacity be acquired in those years listed, and are not avoided capacity costs despite 4 DEI labelling them as such.
 DEI assumed the supply-side cost of capacity in any 5 year to be avoided capacity costs.
 Furthermore, DEI gave its DSM capacity savings 6 full value in the current and subsequent years the DSM measures are implemented, 7 even though DEI will not actually avoid any additional capacity costs until 2023 or 8 later.
 This is an incorrect application.
 On page 23 of the 2001 California Standard 9 Practice Manual ("CSPM") 7 , benefits under the Program Administrator Cost Test, 10 also known as the Utility Cost Test, are defined as: 11 12 13 14 The benefits of the Program Administrator Cost Test are the avoided supply costs of energy and demand, the reduction of transmission, distribution, generation, and capacity valued at marginal costs for the period when there is a load reduction.
 15 The key words are "avoided supply costs."
 In terms of generating capacity for DEI, 16 the avoided supply costs will not begin until 2023 or later, despite there being a 17 demand reduction due to DSM efforts in 2018.
-The second part of the sentence, 18 "valued at the marginal costs for the period when there is a load reduction" refers 19 "valued at the marginal costs for the period when there is a load reduction" refers to that period when capacity is needed, but reduced by DSM (2023 and thereafter 19 20 to that period when capacity is needed, but reduced by DSM (2023 and thereafter uses the summation of avoided costs, UAC_t , discounted to the present (2018 in this case):
+The second part of the sentence, 18 "valued at the marginal costs for the period when there is a load reduction" refers 19 to that period when capacity is needed, but reduced by DSM (2023 and thereafter 20 in this case) for the life of the measure or program.
+It is a common error to rely on 21 the last part of the definition and ignore the important first part containing the key 22 word "avoided."
+Moving to page 25 of the CSPM, the formula for benefits, B{pa} , uses the summation of avoided costs, UAC_t , discounted to the present (2018 in this case):